 Table 9-3 shows those analytes that were gathered as discrete samples.
 Table 9-4 shows those analytes that were gathered as composite samples.
+Constituents in italics are also measured by the method so results are available even though they are not required by the Permit.
+Underlined constituents were added in 2016 (Events 2-5) to allow calculations for the Biotic Ligand Model.
 All laboratory chemical analyses of environmental samples and preseason equipment blank samples were performed by Weck Laboratories, with the exception of analyses for indicator bacteria, which were performed by the Ventura County Public Health Lab.